microize/microize/README.md

 📞 Connect with me:
 -  Let's talk about GenAI, Data Engineering, Python, Azure, or even anime!
 If you're a fan of "Demon Slayer" and "Attack on Titan," you'll feel right at home.

-Dive into my GitHub for hands-on applications and detailed technical discussions that drive strategic decision-making and innovation.

 ## GitHub Statistics